 Sometimes, I use affiliate/sponsored links with my recommendations, which if bought through might earn me a few pennies at absolutely no extra cost to you.
 This helps with the cost of keeping this site alive so I can continue to guide you on your travels.
 Please remember that I would never ever ever recommend anything I don’t or wouldn’t use myself.
 Big thanks to each and every one of you who have trusted my recommendations so far!
 Lozzy x

 While we all might like to kid ourselves that we’re travelling merely to get immersed in culture, make connections with locals and see the wonders of the world, few of us are strong enough to turn down a good bit of nightlife when it’s offered.
 Luckily, there are party destinations in South America’s every corner, so you’ll never be short of somewhere to let your topknot down, especially around the time of New Year’s Eve.
 Obviously I’m not encouraging you to go and join in the parties before coronavirus has been fully controlled, but in the meantime there’s no harm in you getting your plans in place.

-Below is the list of my favourite party destinations in South America, and since no nightlife is the same, I’ll let you know the general vibe of the parties found in these places, too.
+Below is the list of my favourite party destinations in South America, in no particular order.
+And since no nightlife spot is the same, I’ll let you know the general vibe of the parties found in each of these places, too.
 I’m bloody helpful like that.
 But first, some FAQs on party destinations in South America.

 South American nightlife FAQs